Ezriel Carlebach: Journalism career

 Carlebach wrote for Israelitisches Familienblatt.
 When Haynt, stricken by a strike, asked for help, Carlebach sent articles from Germany without payment.
 Haynt later financed Carlebach's expeditions to Jewish communities all over Europe and the Mediterranean, covering communities like the Lithuanian Karaites, Sephardi Jews of Thessaloniki (to be later almost completely extinguished by the Nazi occupants), Maghrebian Mizrahi Jews, Yemenite Teimanim, and the crypto-Jewish Dönmeh (Sabbateans) in Turkey as well as Mallorquin Conversos, some of whom he detected while travelling.

 Carlebach sent regular reports to Haynt, which later became the basis for a book.
-He also wrote a series of articles describing his travels through Germany, including an encounter with an anti-Semitic gang which left him severely beaten.
+He also wrote a series of articles describing his travels through Germany, including an encounter with an antisemitic gang which left him severely beaten.

 In June 1931 a publishing house in Leipzig, Deutsche Buchwerkstätten, awarded him its novelist prize of the year, which he shared with Alexander von Keller.
 Carlebach's novel is set in the Jewish quarter of Jerusalem's old city.

 He also worked as a freelance journalist for newspapers such as the Hebrew Haaretz, and starting in 1931 – under a permanent appointment – with the Hamburg-based Israelitisches Familienblatt.
 This paper presented in its cultural insert music, performing and visual art by examples of creative works by Jewish artists.
 Four to five evenings of the week Carlebach went to the theatre and afterwards composed his reviews, dictating them – freely phrasing – to his assistant Ruth Heinsohn, who right away typed them.

 In summer 1932 – again financed by Haynt – he travelled to the USSR, among others to Crimea and Birobidzhan, in order to give an account of Jewish life under communist reign.
 In his report ('Sowjetjudäa', In: Israelitisches Familienblatt and in Haynt) he came to the conclusion that there were neither the possibilities nor an adequate milieu for a genuine Jewish life.

 Albert Einstein occasionally brought the Sowjetjudäa series up for discussions, so that they had a much broader response than usual.
 Especially adversaries of Hitler, who relied on the USSR and who naïvely or willfully downplayed the crimes there, were incited to question their stance or to be angry with Carlebach.
 He assessed the broad controversy on the subject being a journalistic success.

 "The articles brought forth a flurry of anonymous threatening letters and a vile pamphlet attack upon him from Hamburg's 'Jewish Workers' Study Group.'"
 The camouflage name of this group (in German: Arbeitsgemeinschaft jüdischer Werktätiger, Hamburg) aimed at rather disguising the harassing of Carlebach, the avowed Jew, by the Communist Youth Federation, section Hamburg.

 On the night of January 3, 1933, the harassment culminated in an assassination attempt.
 A gunshot cut through his hat just luckily missing him.
 Carlebach fell over, got concussed and lost consciousness.
 The police found him later senseless.
 Israelitisches Familienblatt offered a reward of 2,000 reichsmarks for the capture of the person who did it.
 By February he had recovered so far that he could resume his work for Israelitisches Familienblatt.
 Soon after he moved to Berlin.